ABMI-software/Robot5A-TB/README.md

 - **Nodes:**
   - `slush_node.py`: Core node to communicate with the SlushEngine board via serial and execute received commands.
-  - `joint_sync_moveit_node.py`: Executes synchronized joint movements using trajectory data, optionally integrating with MoveIt.
+  - `joint_sync_moveit_node.py`: Executes synchronized joint movements using trajectory data, integrating with MoveIt.
   - `steps_per_radian_node.py`: Utility node to calibrate or convert steps to radians based on joint configuration.

 - **Slush Library:**
   - `Slush/`: Contains all logic and drivers for communicating with the SlushEngine board, including motor configuration and register access.

 - **Launch:**
-  - `joint_sync_moveit.launch.py`: Launch file for synchronized joint movements using MoveIt or predefined commands.
+  - `joint_sync_moveit.launch.py`: Launch file for synchronized joint movements using MoveIt with predefined commands.

 - **Config:**
-  - `joint_commands.txt`: A list of joint position commands (e.g., in steps or radians) for the SlushEngine to execute.
+  - `joint_commands.txt`: A list of joint position commands (e.g., in radians) for the SlushEngine to execute.

 - **Scripts:**
   - `slush_test.py`: Simple manual command test script for the SlushEngine.